 With the addition of a turbodiesel V-6, the 2020 Ram 1500 offers something for every truck buyer.

-We give it 6 out of 10 here on the strength of its powertrains.
+We give it 7 out of 10 here on the strength of its powertrains and its off-road and towing ability, with a point deducted for truck handling.
 (Read more about how we rate cars.)

 A standard coil spring suspension setup is a departure from the traditional leaf spring rear design, but doesn’t suffer in terms of capability, offering up to 2,300 pounds of payload capacity and 12,570 pounds of towing capacity.
 An adjustable air suspension is also available on every model, but we found it too firm for our liking in highway use where it drops ride height for better fuel economy; we’d choose the standard suspension if it was our money.

 As for off-road performance, the Ram Rebel adds a helping of off-road ability but is no Baja basher like the Ford F-150 Raptor.
 With standard four-wheel drive, a suspension that’s raised an inch, Goodyear Wrangler Duratrac tires, and an electronic locking rear differential, the Rebel is still quite capable off the beaten path.

 The 2020 Ram 1500 has wide seats, ample space for up to six adults, and a bed with more hidden storage than a bank vault.

 The 2020 Ram 1500 is as close to a true luxury pickup truck as you can buy today, with a cabin that is easily best-in-class.
 We give it 7 out of 10 accordingly, with points for the Crew Cab’s ability to carry people and cargo.
 (Read more about how we rate cars.)